ayoub0x1/born2beroot/README.md

 </ul>

 ### <a name="What-is-AppArmor?">What is AppArmor?</a>
 AppArmor provides **Mandatory Access Control (MAC) security**.
-In fact, **AppAmor allows the system administrator to restrict the actions that processes can perform**.
+In fact, **AppArmor allows the system administrator to restrict the actions that processes can perform**.
 For example, if an installed application can take photos by accessing the camera application, but the administrator denies this privilege, the application will not be able to access the camera application.
 If a vulnerability occurs (some of the restricted tasks are performed), AppArmor blocks the application so that the damage does not spread to the rest of the system.<br>
 In AppArmor, **processes are restricted by profiles**.
 Profiles can work in complain-mode and in enforce-mode.
 In enforce mode, AppArmor prohibits applications from performing restricted tasks.
 In complain-mode, AppArmor allows applications to do these tasks, but creates a registry entry to display the complaint.

 ### <a name="Apt-and-Aptitute">What is the difference between Apt and Aptitute?</a>